Multiple people receiving asylum support in West Lindsey – as numbers jump across UK

 Recent refugees from Ukraine and Afghanistan receive different forms of support and are therefore not included in these figures.

-Separate data, also from the Home Office, shows nearly 23,000 Afghans had arrived in the UK as of November 4, while 150,000 Ukrainians had arrived by December 12.
+Separate Home Office data shows nearly 23,000 Afghans had arrived in the UK as of November 4, while 150,000 Ukrainians had arrived by December 12.

 Advertisement